pedrolpin4/MyWallet_React/README.md

 ## About

 Do you like registering your incomes and expenses in an old notebook?
 Well, I don't.
-If you're like me and likes to make things faster and less paperful, try this app: Oops, and it has a dark mode dessign that is beau ti ful.
+If you're like me and enjoys making things faster and less paperful, try this app: Oops, and it has a dark mode dessign that is beau ti ful.
 Try the production version here: <a href = "https://mywallet-gamma.netlify.app">Click Me!!</a>
 ## Resourses